Understanding Lines of Credit and the Average Credit Line Limit

 You might need to prove your ability to handle a higher credit limit when you ask your lender; if you have bad credit, you’ll be less likely to receive an increase.
 Building good credit will put you in a better position to make a good case to your lender.
 Working to build credit happens over time but is well worth the effort to improve both your FICO score and your finances.

 It will likely help if you understand your credit score relative to others in your age group.
 Knowing whether you have a good or bad credit score could make it much easier for you to negotiate a credit line increase with your lender.

-1To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
-The APR (which is the same as your interest rate) Will be between 7.90% - 29.99% per year, and will be based on your credit history.
+†To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
+The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.